Our Team

 Founder

-Stacey interweaves best practices from her diverse training in curriculums such as Mindfulness-Based Stress Reduction (MBSR) through Myrna Brind’s Center for Mindfulness, The Still Quiet Place with Dr. Amy Saltzman, Mindful Education with Daniel Rechtschaffen, Trauma-Sensitive Mindfulness with David Treleaven and Prison Mindfulness Institute.
-She is a certified Trauma-Competent Professional through Lakeside Global Institute.
-Previously, Stacey spent 15 years teaching grades K-8 in CA, NJ and PA, as well as four years as a literacy and classroom culture instructional coach for Children’s Literacy Initiative.
-She is credentialed to teach elementary school and 7-12 English, holds a Master’s degree in Social Foundations of Education from California State University and a BFA from New York University’s Tisch School of the Arts.
+With 25 years in education, Stacey previously spent 15 years teaching grades K-8 in California, New Jersey and Pennsylvania, as well as four years as a literacy and classroom culture instructional coach for Children's Literacy Initiative.
+She is credentialed to teach elementary school and grades 7-12 English, holds a Master's degree in Social Foundations of Education from California State University and a BFA in Dramatic Writing from New York University's Tisch School of the Arts.

-Stacey volunteers as a mindfulness instructor for incarcerated youth and women, as a prison monitor for PA Prison Society and as a pardon coach for Philadelphia Lawyers for Social Equity.
-Stacey wrote the Afterword entitled “Rage from the Mindful Moment Room” about her experiences teaching mindfulness to youth for the book Lost Voices of Prisoners Serving Death by Incarceration in Pennsylvania.
-She serves on the Board of Directors for CMP Radio Foundation and the International Mindfulness Teachers Association.
-Stacey enjoys creating “Keep Open” boxes as an artistic and practical expression of mindfulness, is a Level Reiki II practitioner and has trained in medicinal essential oils use.
+Stacey's commitment to accessibility and justice extends throughout her work.
+She volunteers as a mindfulness instructor for incarcerated youth and women, serves as a prison monitor for PA Prison Society and works as a pardon coach for Philadelphia Lawyers for Social Equity.
+She wrote the Afterword "Rage from the Mindful Moment Room" for the book Lost Voices of Prisoners Serving Death by Incarceration in Pennsylvania, sharing her experiences teaching mindfulness to underserved youth.
+She serves on the Board of Directors for both the International Mindfulness Teachers Association and CMP Radio Foundation.

 Stacey Mandel